-Before commencement of monthly homeownership assistance payments or receipt of a down payment assistance grant, a member or members of the family must enter into a contract of sale with the seller of the unit to be acquired by the family.
+Before commencement of monthly homeownership assistance payments, a member or members of the family must enter into a contract of sale with the seller of the unit to be acquired by the family.
 The family must give the PHA a copy of the contract of sale.
 The contract of sale must:

-- Specify the price and other terms of sale by the seller to the purchaser; - Provide that the purchaser will arrange for a pre-purchase inspection of the dwelling unit by an independent inspector selected by the purchaser; - Provide that the purchaser is not obligated to purchase the unit unless the inspection is satisfactory to the purchaser; - Provide that the purchaser is not obligated to pay for any necessary repairs; and - Contain a certification from the seller that the seller has not been debarred, suspended, or subject to a limited denial of participation under CFR part 24.
+• Specify the price and other terms of sale by the seller to the purchaser;

+- Provide that the purchaser will arrange for a pre-purchase inspection of the dwelling unit by an independent inspector selected by the purchaser; - Provide that the purchaser is not obligated to purchase the unit unless the inspection is satisfactory to the purchaser; - Provide that the purchaser is not obligated to pay for any necessary repairs; and - Contain a certification from the seller that the seller has not been debarred, suspended, or subject to a limited denial of participation under CFR part 24.